insurance dispute arbitration in Inverness, Florida 34451

 In early May 2023, heavy rains from a severe thunderstorm caused the nearby Withlacoochee River to surge, flooding Sarah’s property on Cypress Avenue.
 The water rose nearly two feet inside her home, damaging flooring, walls, and personal belongings.
 Sarah promptly filed a claim with Clearwater Mutual, her insurer for over 12 years, requesting $48,750 in damages based on repair estimates from local contractors.
 The Dispute Emerges

-Clearwater Mutual responded with an initial settlement offer of $22,300, citing policy exclusions related to “surface water damage” and arguing that the flooding resulted from inadequate municipal drainage, which their policy specifically excluded.
+Clearwater Mutual responded with an initial settlement offer of $22,300, citing policy exclusions related to surface water damage” and arguing that the flooding resulted from inadequate municipal drainage, which their policy specifically excluded.
 Sarah disputed this, emphasizing that the flood damage was due to the natural rise of the river and the storm, both covered events in her policy.
 Negotiations stalled for two months, with Clearwater Mutual standing firm on its position.
 Feeling the financial strain and unable to rebuild her home sufficiently, Sarah opted for arbitration in mid-July 2023.
 The Arbitration Process

 The arbitration panel consisted of a neutral arbiter, an insurance expert for Clearwater Mutual, and a homeowner advocate representing Sarah.
 Both sides submitted detailed documentation, including repair invoices, weather reports, and policy analyses.
 The turning point came when expert testimony revealed ambiguity in the policy’s definition of “flood” versus “surface water.”
 The language had not been updated since 2010, before recent changes in floodplain maps.
-Sarah’s attorney argued that Clearwater Mutual had a duty to clarify coverage limits clearly before the storm season.
+Sarah’s attorney argued that the claimant had a duty to clarify coverage limits clearly before the storm season.
 Outcome and Resolution

 Tracy